jasminmif/module-based-express-app/README.md

 ## Usage

-To use this structure, just clone my github repo:
+To use this application structure, just clone my github repo and continue on using the same patterns:

 ```
     https://github.com/jasminmif/module-based-express-app